-In reality, $Z{\rm E}$ will be higher if the separate electrodes are close enough that there is significant interaction between them (proximity effect).
+In reality, $Z_E$ will be higher if the separate electrodes are close enough that their earthing resistance zones overlap (proximity effect).
 Proximity effects can be accounted for in most advanced software packages.
-When relying on standard formulae, the following techniques can help to account for proximity when calculating $Z{\rm E}$:
+When relying on standard formulae, the following techniques can help to account for proximity when calculating $Z_E$ :